 The puck is shot by a player from behind their own blue-line down the ice.
-A teammate, who is over the centre red line, does not touch the puck but skates down the ice and precedes the puck across the attacking blue-line.
+A teammate precedes the puck across the attacking blue-line and touches the puck in the attacking zone.
 Off-side is called.
 Where does the face-off take place?

-The puck will be faced-off at the nearest face-off location from where the puck was shot, with the limit being the face-off spot in the defending end zone of the team shooting the puck.
+The puck will be faced-off at the end zone face-off location nearest to where the puck was shot.